- What is a crypto trading license and why it matters

 - Operating as a centralized exchange (CEX), OTC desk, or P2P platform

-UAE crypto regulatory landscape in 2025
+UAE crypto regulatory landscape in 2026

 Key requirements for obtaining a crypto exchange license

-To open a crypto exchange legally in the UAE, you must comply with strict licensing criteria and go through a crypto regulation procedure:
+To open a crypto exchange firm legally in the UAE, you must comply with strict licensing criteria and go through a crypto regulation procedure:

 - Develop AML/KYC policies, cybersecurity and compliance procedures (often with external advisors)